tiprankstipranks

 Our future success is dependent on the employees of our Manager and the management teams of our businesses, the loss of any of whom could materially adversely affect our financial condition, business and results of operations.

 Our future success depends, to a significant extent, on the continued services of the employees of our Manager, most of whom have worked together for a number of years.
 Our Manager does not have an employment agreement with our Chief Executive Officer and, in any event, employment agreements may not prevent our Manager's employees from leaving or from competing with us in the future.
-The future success of our businesses also depends on their respective management teams because we operate our businesses on a stand-alone basis, primarily relying on existing management teams for management of their day-to-day operations.
+The demands associated with the Lugano Investigation, the restatement process, and ongoing remediation efforts may increase turnover risk and may make it more difficult to retain and recruit qualified personnel.
+The future success of our businesses also depends on their respective management teams because we primarily rely on existing management teams for management of their day-to-day operations.
 Consequently, their operational success, as well as the success of our internal growth strategy, will be dependent on the continued efforts of the management teams of the businesses.
 The loss of services of one or more members of our management team or the management team at one of our businesses could materially adversely affect our financial condition, business and results of operations.

 Supply Chain - Risk 1